BudgieInWA/cits4419/server/API.md

 Introduction
 ============

 This API allows clients to request recongnition events and last seen times of people in a RESTful manner.
 See the sections below for the request types that can be made.

 All responses are in the form of a JSON object.

+Parameters are provided in the query string.

 People
 ======